Wolfram von Soden: Controversy

-Von Soden's work has been accused of supporting Nazi ideology.
-His early works, particularly Der Aufstieg des Assyrreiches als geschichtliches Problem (1937), have been interpreted by some as promoting 'racist concepts of Aryan superiority' over Semitic culture.
+Soden's work has been accused of supporting Nazi ideologies.
+His early works, particularly Der Aufstieg des Assyrreiches als geschichtliches Problem lit.
+'The rise of the Assyrian Empire as a historical problem' (1937), have been interpreted by some as promoting "racist concepts of Aryan superiority" over Semitic culture.

-For example, in Leistung und Grenze sumerischer und babylonischer Wissenschaft (Achievement and Limits of Sumerian and Babylonian Science, 1936), the 1965 edition (page 122) concludes that 'science, in the strict sense of the word, could only take shape under the special conditions provided by the Indo-European Greeks and Indians.'
-The original 1936 edition (page 556) had concluded that 'science, in the strict sense of the word, is something that could only be created by the Indo-Europeans, determined by the Nordic race.'
+For example, in Soden's Leistung und Grenze sumerischer und babylonischer Wissenschaft lit.
+'Achievement and Limits of Sumerian and Babylonian Science, 1936', the 1936 first edition concluded at page 556 that, allegedly, "science, in the strict sense of the word, is something that could only be created by the Indo-Europeans, determined by the Nordic race."
+In the 1965 edition, at page 122, this conclusion was revised to state that "science, in the strict sense of the word, could only take shape under the special conditions provided by the Indo-European Greeks and Indians."

-His Einführung in die Altorientalistik (The Ancient Orient: An Introduction to the Study of the Ancient Near East, 1985) discusses the skin color of ancient Near Eastern inhabitants, mentioning 'the presumably always light-skinned inhabitants of the Near East during the Copper Age.
+Another book by Soden, Einführung in die Altorientalistik lit.
+'The Ancient Orient: An Introduction to the Study of the Ancient Near East' (1985) discusses the skin colour of ancient Near Eastern inhabitants, mentioning the allegedly "presumably always light-skinned inhabitants of the Near East during the Copper Age."

 Death

-Wolfram von Soden died on 6 October 1996 in Münster, Germany.
+Wolfram von Soden died from natural causes on 6 October 1996 in Münster, Germany.